Because 30 is the same old 30…

 Some days are amazing.
 Others are exhausting, but I have noticed a tremendous boost in my self-esteem.
 You see, I used to obsess over looking young.
 I needed to FEEL 20-something.
 BUT I AM NOT 20-something!
 I do not even necessarily miss 20-something.
 Nothing about it makes me want to return.
 Yes, I loved it.
 I loved my friends.
 I had a GREAT time.
 But I also remember that life, then, was a competition.
 For me, life was a game.
 Who was the prettiest?
 Who had the most disposable income?
 Who could hook the most handsome and successful suitors?
 And I was WINNING.
 But, at some point, I got tired of competing, and I just wanted to live…

 So for anyone whose best version has gotten lost somewhere between 27 and 36, I offer a simple solution, “doll yourself up.”
 In college, my mom once told me to make sure I dress up for all of my tests.
-Studies show that people perform better when they dress up.
+Studies showed that people perform better when they dress up.
 (No idea where she got said information but she is mom so I listened.)
 Mom was spot on!

 You do not have to do heels and dresses every day, but put on things that make you feel good – from makeup, to hair and accessories, to clothing.
 You will notice the difference immediately.
 You will remember that 3-year old you used to be that liked to play dress up, who looked at mom with utter amazement and awe and wanted to be just like her.
 You will see what Wonder Woman looks like without stained t-shirts and faded leggings.